JobtechSwe/sokannonser-api/H4S-GETTINGSTARTED.md

 ##Examples

-###Getting all the adds for the occupation souschef
+###Getting all the adds for souschefs
-The easiest way to get the adds that contain a specific word is to use a free text query
+The easiest way to get the adds that contain a specific word is to use a free text query (q) with the _Open-Search_ endpoint.
+This will give you ads with the specified word in either headline, ad description or place of work.

 Request URL

 	https://jobs.dev.services.jtech.se/open/search?q=souschef&offset=0&limit=10

-You can also use the field occupation with the conceptId for the term souschef.
-Firstly look up the ID for souschef.
+If you want to be more certain that the ad is for a souschef - and not just mentions a souschef - you can use the occupation ID in the field "occupation".
+If the ad has been registered by the recruiter with the occupation field set to "souschef", the ad will show up in this search.
+To do this query you use both the _Jobtech-Taxonomy_ endpoint and the _Open-Search_ endpoint.
+First of all, you need to find the occupation ID for souschef by text searching (q) in _Jobtech Taxonomy_ for the term in the right category (occupation-name).

 Request URL

 	https://jobs.dev.services.jtech.se/vf/search?offset=0&limit=10&q=souschef&type=occupation-name&show-count=false

-Now you can fetch all the adds that have "yrkesbenamning": "Souschef"
+Now you can use the ID in _Open-Search_ to fetch the ads registered with the term souschef in the occupation field

 Request URL

 	https://jobs.dev.services.jtech.se/open/search?occupation=iugg_Qq9_QHH&offset=0&limit=10

-Adds that have been registered by the employer so that the field occupation is set will now have the value “yrkesbenamning”:”Souschef” in the response JSON.
-This will give a smaller result set with a higher certainty of actually being for souschef jobs, however the result set will likely miss a few relevant adds where it hasn't been set.
-Hopefully you will find that the larger set is the more usable since there are multiple sorting factors working to put the least relevant adds at the end of the result set.
+This will give a smaller result set with a higher certainty of actually being for souschef jobs, however the result set will likely miss a few relevant ads since the occupation field isn't always set by recruiters.
+You might find that a larger set is more useful since there are multiple sorting factors working to show the most relevant hits first anyway.

 ###Getting all the jobs in the IT industry
-Firstly use the jobtech Taxonomy endpoint to get the conceptId to find the occupation field you’re looking for.
-We'll list all the occupations fields since there arent that many.
+Firstly use the _Jobtech-Taxonomy_ endpoint to get the Id for Data/IT (occupation field).
+TO BE CONTINUED!

 Request URL